Ectopic pregnancy

 Surgery

 Surgery may be needed to remove the ectopic pregnancy.
-Surgery is usually recommended if you are bleeding internally or are at risk of bleeding.
+Surgery is usually needed if you are bleeding internally or are at risk of bleeding.
 Surgery may also be needed if medication is not a suitable option.

-If surgery is recommended, it is usually done as keyhole surgery.
+Surgery for an ectopic pregnancy is usually done as keyhole surgery.

 In some cases, your doctor may need to do open surgery or remove your fallopian tube.
+If this happens, you will need longer to recover.

 Speak to your doctor if you feel you need support.
 You are entitled to Medicare-funded counselling with a psychologist if you suffer a pregnancy loss.
-Your doctor can arrange this for you.
-There are also community support groups — see below.
+Your doctor can help arrange this for you.

 To find a psychologist near you, use the Healthdirect Service Finder tool.